Drishya21119/TextCNN/TextCNN-main/TextCNN.md

  This was the basic implementation and results for Text Classification using CNN.

 ### NNI — An AutoML Toolkit
-AutoML is “Automatic Machine Learning,” a toolkit that runs machine learning models and implements experiments automatically.
-In the context of the neural network, AutoML searches for different neural network architectures by taking into account the hyperparameters and training them to find the best fit model in a process called Neural Architecture Search.
+AutoML is “Automatic Machine Learning,” a toolkit that runs machine learning models and implements experiments automatically.In the context of the neural network, AutoML searches for different neural network architectures by taking into account the hyperparameters and training them to find the best fit model in a process called Neural Architecture Search.<br>
 Neural Network Intelligence (NNI) is a python AutoML package that works on Linux and Windows.
 It trains neural network models and finds a tuple of hyper-parameters that yields an optimal model.
+It automates feature engineering, neural architecture search, hyperparameter tuning, and model compression for deep learning.
 The environment of NNI contains the main python file where the code is written and a config.yml file that connects the code.
 A .json file is where the search_space is defined, which contains different hyperparameters that the NNI framework uses and finds the best for the model.
 This can be defined inside the .yml file itself.
 NNI runs experiments many times when it is training the model.
 Each of those attempts at applying a new configuration is called a Trial.
 NNI also provides a web interface that helps users investigate their trials and explore the experiment results.
 A TextCNN model was implemented to test this framework.
 The dataset remained the same( MR Dataset), and then a simple CNN model was made, and different parameters were defined in the .yml file.
 After training, the web interface of NNI shows the result, and we can get a model with hyperparameters giving the best accuracy.